 While Rosario has been freed, Bronx District Attorney Darcel Clark did not ask that the charges against Rosario be dropped.
 Clark’s office will reinvestigate the case including completing the alibi witnesses’ interviews.
 Until then, even though he is out of jail, “the charges against Mr. Rosario remain open pending further investigation.”
-Dateline NBC is streaming “Conviction,” its investigative report about Rosario on Thursday, March 24.The BEST SALES on Amazon NOW ]
+Dateline NBC is streaming “Conviction,” its investigative report about Rosario on Thursday, March 24.Up to 70% off on Hottest Amazon Deals]